 Nbn Hybrid Fibre Coaxial (hfc) What You Need To Know

-Step-by-step installation of HFC with Pay TV
+Step-by-step installation of NBN HFC with Pay TV

 1. For a setup involving Pay TV, gather the necessary materials from your nbn connection kit: an nbn HFC connection box, two white cables, a power adapter, a splitter, and an nbn sticker.